CraftAcademyLabs/ca_course/guides/react_checkout_guide/09_back_to_the_frontend.md

 });
 ```

-We also need to import the DisplayProductData to the feature file.
+We also need to import the `DisplayProductData` to the feature file.

 `import DisplayProductData from '../../src/components/DisplayProductData'`

-And of course we need to update our fixture files to accomodate the new changes
+And of course, we need to update our fixture files to accommodate the new changes

 ```json
 // put_response.json